kreatoo/com.qzandronum.Q-Zandronum/README.md

-# Zandronum Flatpak edition
+# Q-Zandronum Flatpak edition

 ## Installation

 ### Game data

 * Copy any commercial iwad into the folder:
-  * `~/.var/app/com.zandronum.Zandronum/.config/zandronum/`
+  * `~/.var/app/com.qzandronum.Q-Zandronum/.config/zandronum/`
 * Optionally, configure the ini to load files from a different directory:
-  * `~/.var/app/com.zandronum.Zandronum/.config/zandronum/zandronum.ini`
+  * `~/.var/app/com.qzandronum.Q-Zandronum/.config/zandronum/zandronum.ini`

 ### Skins

 * Copy any of your skins into folder:
-  * `~/.var/app/com.zandronum.Zandronum/.config/zandronum/skins`
+  * `~/.var/app/com.qzandronum.Q-Zandronum/.config/zandronum/skins`

 ## Run with custom wads